On this page

 Both the policy and guidelines are currently being reviewed and modernized to help support better housing options for families in Vancouver.

-The policy provides new requirements and targets for family units in rezoning projects for residential strata housing and secured market rental housing.
-Family units are defined as units that have two or more bedrooms.
+The Family Room: Housing Mix Policy for Rezoning Projects (2016) PDF file (290KB) provides the requirements and targets for family units in rezoning projects for residential strata housing and secured market rental housing.